Deckweiss/auto-root/README.md

 You can add the following options to the source statement in your `~/.bashrc` or `~/.zshrc`  file

+- `useSu` uses su instead of sudo
+- `debug` prints verbose output and collects the output of all sessions to ~/auto-root.log (Currently does not work with zsh)
 - `useExitCode` checks exit code of last command.
 Slightly better performance, but does not work when cancelling commands (for example a cancel in the middle of `find /` will not rerun with root if this option is enabled) or scripts that do not reliably output an exit code when running into a permissions error
-- `useSu` uses su instead of sudo
-- `debug` prints verbose output and collects the output of all sessions to ~/auto-root.log (Currently does not work with zsh)
-- `disableTildeExpansion` disables tilde expansion.
-Only meant for testing/debug purposes.

 Example: `source /opt/auto-root/auto-root.bash useSu debug`

+If you want to disable `auto-root` temporarily, start your terminal with `AUTO_ROOT_DISABLE=1` or export it in the current session.

 ## dependencies:

 - `bash` or `zsh`
-- `su` or `sudo`
+- `sudo` or `su`
 - `script` from `util-linux`
 - multiple tools from `coreutils`